 POLICY STATEMENT III:

 Sexual Conduct Policy

+General College Policy and Procedure

-Sexual Conduct Policy Violations, such as sexual misconduct, sexual assault and rape are serious issues, and in some cases these behaviors are violations of state and federal law.
+Sexual Conduct Policy Violations, such as sexual misconduct, sexual harassment, sexual assault and rape are serious issues, and in many instances these behaviors are violations of state and Federal law.
 R-MC does not tolerate such behavior.
 The College strongly encourages students to report these behaviors, which are violations of the College’s Code of Student Conduct.
 Nothing a person does, says, or wears gives someone else the right to commit a sexual conduct policy violation.
 Sexual conduct policy violation victims and perpetrators can be of any gender, sexual orientation, or gender identity.

-Definitions, procedures for reporting, and resources available to victims of sexual conduct policy violations are listed below.
+Randolph Macon College, in compliance with Title IX of the Education Amendments Act of 1972, and other Federal, state and local laws and their implementing regulations and in accordance with our long-cherished values will not discriminate on the basis of race, gender, disability, age, national origin, religion, sexual orientation, or gender expression, in accordance with our Non-Discrimination Policy.

+Violations of the Sexual Conduct Policies are forms of sexual violence.
+Sexual violence is a form of harassment, which constitutes illegal sex-based discrimination, which is prohibited on College and University campuses by virtue of Title IX of the Education Amendments Act of 1972 and other Federal public laws and their implementing regulations.
+Randolph-Macon College fully complies with these provisions, by providing for civil rights remediation and the adjudication of Code of Student Conduct violations through the same body, in the matter of Sexual Conduct Policy violations.

+Sexual Conduct Policy Violations as forms of prohibited gender-based discrimination are addressed not only as violations of the Code of Student Conduct but as a gender-based discrimination grievance.
+At Randolph-Macon College Sexual Conduct Policy Violations as both gender discrimination grievances and as violations of the code of Student Conduct are addressed through the Dean’s Sexual Conduct Review Board.
+Thus the hearing process of the Dean’s Sexual Conduct Review Board is Randolph-Macon’s gender-based discrimination grievance procedure under Title IX.
+The Dean’s Sexual Conduct Review Board for the purposes of addressing student-on-student sexual violence, performs the functions of the Non-Discrimination Committee and exercises its powers and responsibilities.
+Cases of sexual harassment, sexual violence or other Sexual Conduct Policy violations that involve students and faculty, or students and staff, should be reported to the Non-Discrimination Policy Coordinator, and the gender discrimination grievance will be addressed through the Non-Discrimination Committee and/or the Non-Discrimination Policy Coordinator.

 Even if under the influence at the time of an incident, a victim can report sexual conduct policy violations without incurring judicial sanctions.
 This means that a victim, or anyone helping a victim, can report the incident without fear of receiving a judicial referral.

+Retaliation against anyone who brings forward a claim of a Sexual Conduct Policy violation, as well as anyone who takes part in the Judicial/Civil Rights Grievance Procedure, is prohibited under College Policy (see Article I.A.21 of the Code of Student Conduct) and Title IX.

+Definitions, procedures for reporting, and resources available to victims of sexual conduct policy violations are listed below.

 Note: For the purposes of this section, to lack consent or be non-consensual, the acts must be committed either by or through: force, intimidation, threat, coercion, restraint, any temporary or permanent physical helplessness or incapacity, including the inability to make a reasoned decision, whether or not due to alcohol or other drug use where such use has caused incapacitation, or any temporary or permanent mental incapacity.